-- Development of great ideas
+- development of great ideas

-- Collecting industry information
+- collecting industry information

-- Learning more about functional roles
+- learning more about functional roles and open roles

-- Collaboration between siloed departments
+- collaboration between departments

-The benefits of internal networking
+the benefits of internal networking

-Internal networking: How do you do it?
+internal networking: how do you do it?

 Be strategic.
-Identify your targets – rate contacts based on level of influence, then prioritize to figure out who to connect with first.
+Identify your targets, rate contacts based on level of influence, then prioritize to figure out who to connect with first.
 Your internal priorities might include:

-- People you already know
+- people you already know

-- People who already interact with your department in some way
+- people who already interact with your department in some way

-- People who may be in a position to help you reach career goals
+- people who may be in a position to help you reach career goals

-- People in different areas of the business who might otherwise help you
+- people in different areas of the business who might otherwise help you

 Research your internal contacts prior to meeting with them to identify how they might be able to help, and ask yourself what you could learn from them that would be valuable.
 Some questions you may want to ask your targets include: